Jul 26, 2023

 Cyclical vagaries notwithstanding, there is every chance the IRA will grow into a significant force.
 Of course, introducing such a strong chick to the nest could harm the growth of its siblings, and there is a risk that clean-tech projects outside the US may be crowded out.
 Projects worldwide have already been relocated to the US, lured by the generous tax breaks.
 The optimistic view is that the IRA will accelerate climate sectors broadly, particularly more nascent solutions like hydrogen and carbon capture, bringing costs down and driving global adoption – just as overly generous German subsidies once did for solar technologies.

 The act may also spur other governments to further incentivise their own clean-tech sectors.
 Arguably the most important climate bill the EU has passed this year is the Temporary Crisis and Transition Framework, which makes it easier for companies contributing to the EU’s net zero drive to receive state aid.
 Among other things, it has allowed the German government to provide the funding to keep a lithium-ion battery plant within its borders.
-Chinese equipment supplier to the plant, Wuxi Lead Intelligent is likely to benefit – a reminder to investors to look along global supply chains for the potential beneficiaries of regional legislation, rather than focusing only on the region itself.
+Among the companies likely to benefit is a Chinese equipment supplier to the plant, one of our larger portfolio holdings – a reminder to investors to look along global supply chains for the potential beneficiaries of regional legislation, rather than focusing only on the region itself.

-Overall, companies in decarbonisation-linked sectors have plenty of reasons to celebrate the IRA’s first birthday.
-While still in its infancy, the IRA is rapidly growing into a powerful regulatory tailwind for a diverse group of companies in the US and beyond.
+Overall, we think companies in decarbonisation-linked sectors have plenty of reasons to celebrate the IRA’s first birthday.
+The act may still be in its infancy, but it is rapidly growing into a powerful regulatory tailwind for a diverse group of companies in the US and beyond.